EuMace/DevOps-ProjectsOnline/project8.md

 Sometimes it is tedious to remember and switch between IP addresses, especially if you have a lot of servers under your management.

-What we can do, is to configure local domain name resolution.
-The easiest way is to use /etc/hosts file, although this approach is not very scalable, but it is very
+What we can do, is to configure the local domain name resolution.
+The easiest way is to use /etc/hosts file, although this approach is not very scalable, but it is

-easy to configure and shows the concept well.
-So let us configure IP address to domain name mapping for our LB.
+very easy to configure and shows the concept very well.
+We will configure the IP address to domain name mapping for our LB.

 #Open this file on your LB server